scnslabutsa/myhthelperEduContent/_episodes/TYF11e.md

 As you talk with your children, listen to their concerns and answer their questions to the best of your ability.
 Here are some tips to help talk with your children about cancer:

-* Use the term cancer.
+*	Use the term “cancer”.
 It gives your children specific information and reduces confusion and misunderstanding, particularly if they overhear you using the word with others.

-* Use age appropriate language.
+*	Use age-appropriate language.
 Younger children need simple explanations.
-A more detailed explanation helps reduce feelings of helplessness and fear for older children.
+For older children, a more detailed explanation helps reduce feelings of helplessness and fear.

+     *	Children of different ages will understand a cancer diagnosis differently.
+The American Cancer Society has tips on how to explain cancer to children of different ages. [https://www.cancer.org/cancer/caregivers/helping-children-when-a-family-member-has-cancer/dealing-with-treatment/intro.html](https://www.cancer.org/cancer/caregivers/helping-children-when-a-family-member-has-cancer/dealing-with-treatment/intro.html)

 *	Reassure them that cancer is not contagious.

 *	Let them know it is OK for them to have many different feelings.
 Explain that you have many of those same feelings, too.

-- Be honest when answering questions.
+*	Be honest and open with your children when answering questions.
 It is OK to say, “I don’t know.”

-- Try to keep your children’s routines as consistent as possible, but prepare them for the things that will change.
+*	Try to keep your children’s routines as consistent as possible, but prepare them for the things that will change.

+*	Help your children stay involved in after school activities and sports and keep them in contact with friends.
+Remind them that it’s OK to still have fun.

-- Provide opportunities for your children to help you so that they feel needed, valued, and helpful.
+*	Provide opportunities for your children to help you so that they feel needed, valued, and helpful.
 However, don’t burden them with more responsibilities than they can handle.

-- Consider joining a support group for families or attending family counseling/therapy.
+*	Consider joining a support group for families or attending family counseling/therapy.

-- Consider practicing the conversation with a trusted loved one who can give you feedback on your tone and choice of words.
+*	Consider practicing the conversation with a trusted loved one who can give you feedback on your tone and choice of words.
 You will want to be as calm as possible while talking to children about a cancer diagnosis.

-- Prepare your children for possible physical changes, such as hair or weight loss, before they happen.
+*		Prepare your children for possible physical changes, such as hair or weight loss, before they happen.

-- Explain that, although sometimes you deal with side effects of treatment, it is ultimately working to help you get better and healthy again.
+*	Explain that, although sometimes you deal with side effects of treatment, it is ultimately working to help you get better and healthy again.

-- Let your children know that they are free to ask questions.
+*	Let your children know that they are free to ask questions.

+*	If you have an age gap between your children, for example a difference of 4 or 5 years, it might be easier to explain your diagnosis one-on-one so that you can tailor the conversation based on their age.

+*	Young children and teenagers can carry feelings of sadness or anger with them over the diagnosis, remind them to express their feelings in healthy ways, such as writing or drawing.

-- It is a good idea to let your children’s teachers know what you are going through—especially for younger children.
+*		It is a good idea to let your children’s teachers know what you are going through—especially for younger children.
 The teachers may be able to help the children cope if they spend most of the day at school.

-- Finally, just as your children depend on you, you can depend on them, too.
+*	Finally, just as your children depend on you, you can depend on them, too.
 They can be, and probably want to be, a source of support for you.
 They will want to listen to you, hug you, kiss you and spend time with you.
 Let them.

-- Encourage your whole family to talk with each other, so there is no confusion among the children in the family.
+*	Encourage your whole family to talk with each other, so there is no confusion among the children in the family.

+**Sources:**

+<span style="font-size:15px;">American Cancer Society, 2022.
+Telling a Child Someone They Love Has Cancer.</span>

+<span style="font-size:15px;">American Society of Clinical Oncology, 2019.
+Talking with Your Children About Cancer.</span>